dice-group/Tab2Onto/index.md

 "

 cited as:
->@INPROCEEDINGS {zahera2022tab2onto, author = "Hamada M. Zahera, Stefan Heindorf, Stefan Balke, Jonas Haupt, Martin Voigt, Carolin Walter, Fabian Witter and Axel-Cyrille Ngonga Ngomo", title = "Tab2Onto: Unsupervised Semantification with Knowledge Graph Embeddings", booktitle = "The Semantic Web: ESWC 2022 Satellite Events", year = "2022", series = "Springer" }
+> `@INPROCEEDINGS {zahera2022tab2onto, author = "Hamada M. Zahera, Stefan Heindorf, Stefan Balke, Jonas Haupt, Martin Voigt, Carolin Walter, Fabian Witter and Axel-Cyrille Ngonga Ngomo", title = "Tab2Onto: Unsupervised Semantification with Knowledge Graph Embeddings", booktitle = "The Semantic Web: ESWC 2022 Satellite Events", year = "2022", series = "Springer"}`

 ### Abstract
 "A large amount of data is generated every day by various systems and applications.
 In many cases, this data comes into a tabular format, which lacks semantic representation and poses new challenges in data modeling.